Are children property of their parents even if those parents

 We are the only nation ON THE PLANET not to have done so.

 This is most likely because Southern states refuse to quit sending 12 year old’s to military school and the treaty forbids militarizing children.

 Do religious parents have the right to kill their children by withholding lifesaving medical care?

 27 states presently allow the practice of withholding medical care and children do die.

 From 2001 to 2018, the number of unvaccinated children grew by a factor of 4

 what does this mean for COVID era babies and children?

 Average number of Americans that died from the flu;

 In 2018: 79,400

-Or, does a child have a right to health and safety?
+Does a child have any right to health and safety?